Pratu0405-a/expense-tracker/README.md

 This description focuses on the "Add Expense" page specifically.
 You can combine this with the description for the main project to provide a more comprehensive overview.
 Remember to replace the bracketed sections with the actual technologies and frameworks you used in your project.

+**step to run**
+1] open file explore cearte a floder[like e.g codepen].

+2] open vs code save the file html ,style,script in that floder.

+3] also inside the floder create one floder images to store image.

+4] run the index on the browser .

+5] output will displayed.